wdudek82/project-jeera-monorepo/README.md

 - [ ] separate sign-out page (?)
 - [ ] sign-up view
   - [ ] validation should not be triggered on submitting
-  - [ ] email uniqueness checked only on submit
+  - [ ] email and user uniqueness validation fires only on submit
+  - [ ] add username uniqueness validation during sign-up
   - [ ] separate "show password" buttons for "password" and "password confirmation"
   - [ ] password mismatch error visible only under password confirmation
 - [ ] sign-in